FeiGeChuanShu/ncnn_Android_RobustVideoMatting/README.md

 ## ncnn_Android_human_segmentation

-this project is a ncnn Android demo for MODNet and RobustVideoMatting, it depends on ncnn library and opencv.
+this project is a ncnn Android demo for RobustVideoMatting, it depends on ncnn library and opencv.
 https://github.com/Tencent/ncnn
 https://github.com/nihui/opencv-mobile
 ## model support: